-The most robust marketing strategy in the world means nothing if you don’t know how to generate leads in commercial real estate.
+The most robust commercial real estate marketing strategy in the world means nothing if you don’t know how to generate leads.

-In commercial real estate, prospecting is critical that to help create opportunities, capture interest, and fill your funnel with warm leads that you can nurture and close.
+In commercial real estate, prospecting is critical to help create opportunities, capture interest, and fill your funnel with warm leads that you can nurture and close.

 Bonus: Download the PDF version that includes this list and 4 bonus tips.
 Click here to download.